Peter-Lam/climbr/CHANGLOG.md

 The format is based on [Keep a Changelog](https://keepachangelog.com/en/1.0.0/), and this project adheres to [Semantic Versioning](https://semver.org/spec/v2.0.0.html).

+## [3.4.0] [2021-12-24] Updated webscraper for Altitude Zones

+### Added

+- startup.bat to quickly start the webscraper
+- weather command to update FireStore weather in pyproject.toml
+- new weather and bookings data

+### Changed

+- bookings.py and crontab to account for Gatineau's Zone system
+- crontab with updated times

 ## [3.3.0] [2021-12-19] Updated webscraper for Altitude and Coyote

 ### Changed